Rest • Remembrance • Return

 RESTORATIVE CIRCLES

-These intimate gatherings invite you into a sanctuary of embodied restoration – a space where the body can soften, the nervous system can settle and the deeper rhythms of rest and renewal can be remembered.
+These intimate gatherings invite you into a space where the body can soften, the nervous system can settle, and the deeper rhythms of rest and renewal can be remembered.

-Held within our decadent environment of candlelight, sheepskins, bolsters, blankets, crystal bowls, ritual tea and stillness, each circle is designed to support deep comfort, safety and ease.
+Held within a carefully tended environment of candlelight, sheepskins, bolsters, blankets, crystal bowls, ritual tea and stillness, each circle is designed to support comfort, safety and ease.

 Together we explore themes of rest, belonging, relationship and the wisdom carried within life’s cycles.

-Through restorative yoga, meditation, sound healing, reflection and gentle connection, participants are invited to pause, reconnect and be held in community.
+Through restorative yoga, meditation, sound-led relaxation, reflection and gentle connection, participants are invited to pause, reconnect and be held in community.

 Mats and props are provided.